How to Become a Product Analyst: Skills, Requirements, and Career Guide

 Key Traits of a Successful Product Analyst

-Product analysts have to be able to craft a story with their data.
-They have to tell the when/what/where/how about the users on their site, and in a way that makes people listen.
+Data Storytelling - Product analysts need to be able to craft a story with their data.
+They should be able to tell the when/what/where/how about the users on their site, and present the information in a way that makes it easy for others to understand.

 Get Product Analytics Experience